Mother, father, child and dog outside with snow on the ground

 • A fire extinguisher

-Staying Warm Indoor
+Staying Warm Indoors

 Safety Tips: If your heat goes out during a winter storm, follow these tips: